 - Dried goods (beans, noodles, rice, and popcorn)

-- Emergency food supplies
+- Emergency food supplies as outlined in my posts

 - Fresh produce (straight from your garden)